eimyaa/EasyClickConverter/README.md

 EasyClickConverter is **fully standalone** and bundles everything it needs:

-- FFmpeg (audio & video conversion)
+- FFmpeg (For Audio & Video conversion)
-- Poppler (PDF conversions)
+- Poppler (For PDF conversions)
-- Embedded Python runtime (via PyInstaller)
+- Embedded Python 3 Runtime (via PyInstaller)

  **Users do NOT need Python installed**